-The Company, through a wholly-owned subsidiary, has committed to provide statutory reserve support to a third-party through 2035, in exchange for a fee, by funding a loan if certain defined events occur.
-Such statutory reserves are required under the U.S. Valuation of Life Policies Model Regulation (commonly referred to as Regulation XXX for term life insurance policies and Regulation A-XXX for universal life secondary guarantees).
-The maximum potential obligation under this commitment is \$560.0 million.
-The third-party has recourse to RGA should the subsidiary fail to provide the required funding, however, as of December 31, 2012, the Company does not believe that it will be required to provide any funding under this commitment as the occurrence of the defined events is considered remote.
+RGA, through wholly-owned subsidiaries, has committed to provide statutory reserve support to third-parties through 2035, in exchange for a fee, by funding loans if certain defined events occur.
+Such statutory reserves are required under the U.S. Valuation of Life Policies Model Regulation (commonly referred to as Regulation XXX for term life insurance policies and Regulation AXXX for universal life secondary guarantees).
+The third-parties have recourse to RGA should the subsidiary fail to provide the required funding, however, as of December 31, 2013, the Company does not believe that it will be required to provide any funding under these commitments as the occurrence of the defined events is considered remote.
+The following table presents information about these commitments (dollars in millions):